 Sri Lanka’s top listed firms ‘moderately’ transparent, anti-graft disclosure weak: TISL

-ECONOMYNEXT – Sri Lanka’s top 50 listed companies were moderately transparent in corporate reporting with John Keells Holdings leading the pack, but they were poor in disclosing anti-corruption programs, the local chapter of a global watchdog said.
+ECONOMYNEXT – Sri Lanka’s top 50 listed companies were moderately transparent in corporate reporting, with John Keells Holdings leading the pack, but were poor in disclosing anti-corruption programs, the local chapter of a global watchdog said.

 Transparency International Sri Lanka said the top publicly traded companies scored an average of 6.73 out of 10 in its first Transparency in Corporate Reporting (TRAC) report.

-“The purpose of conducting this review to really understand the way in which the largest corporate entities in the country how are they accountable to their stakeholders,” Asoka Obeyesekere Executive Director Transparency International Sri Lanka said.
+“The purpose of conducting this review is to really understand the way in which the largest corporate entities in the country are accountable to their stakeholders,” Asoka Obeyesekere Executive Director Transparency International Sri Lanka said.

-“And also acknowledging the fact that they play a key role in improving the corporate governance in the country and reporting.
+“It also acknowledges the fact that they play a key role in improving the corporate governance in the country and reporting.

-“The average score has been 6.73 out of 10 which illustrates that the top 50 listed entity in Sri Lanka is moderately transparent”.
+“The average score has been 6.73 out of 10 which illustrates that the top 50 listed entity in Sri Lanka is moderately transparent,” said Obeyesekere.

 The top three most transparent companies were assessed to be John Keells Holdings, Seylan Bank with

 Hemas Holdings, National Development Bank and People’s Leasing & Finance in third place with the same score.